New To Kelser Managed IT Support? Here's What To Expect

 1. Number of Users

 Some of our customers have a small number of users at one site.
-Larger workforces can take more time to coordinate, depending on what is included in our scope of work.
+Larger workforces can take more time to coordinate, depending on what is included in the scope of work.

 2. Complexity of Environment